Black Panther: Wakanda Forever: Plot

-T'Challa, king of Wakanda, is dying from an unspecified terminal illness which his sister Shuri believes can be cured by the "heart-shaped herb".
-Shuri attempts to synthetically recreate the herb after it was destroyed by Erik Killmonger, but fails to do so before T'Challa dies.
+T'Challa, king of Wakanda, is suffering from a terminal illness which his sister Shuri believes can be cured by the "heart-shaped herb".
+Shuri attempts to synthetically recreate the herb after it was burned by Erik "Killmonger" Stevens, but fails to do so before T'Challa dies.

-One year later, Wakanda is under pressure from other nations to share their vibranium, with some parties attempting to steal it by force.
-Queen Ramonda implores Shuri to continue her research on the herb, hoping to create a new Black Panther that will defend Wakanda, but she refuses due to her belief that the Black Panther is a figure of the past.
-In the Atlantic Ocean, the CIA and U.S. Navy SEALs utilize a vibranium detector to locate a potential vibranium deposit underwater.
-The expedition is killed by a group of blue-skinned, water-breathing superhumans led by Namor, with the CIA believing Wakanda to be responsible.
-Namor confronts Ramonda and Shuri, easily bypassing Wakanda's advanced security.
-Blaming Wakanda for the vibranium race, he gives them an ultimatum: deliver him the scientist responsible for the vibranium detector, or he will attack Wakanda.
+A year later, Wakanda faces pressure from other nations to share their vibranium, with attempts to steal it by force.
+Queen Ramonda urges Shuri to continue her herb research to create a new Black Panther, but Shuri refuses, believing the Black Panther is no longer needed.
+In the Atlantic, a U.S. expedition team uses a vibranium detector to find a deposit underwater, but a group of blue-skinned, water-breathing superhumans led by Namor kills them.
+The CIA suspects Wakanda's involvement.
+Namor confronts Ramonda and Shuri after bypassing Wakanda's security.
+He blames Wakanda for the vibranium race and gives them an ultimatum: hand over the scientist who created the detector or he will attack Wakanda.

-Shuri and Okoye learn from CIA agent Everett K. Ross that the scientist in question is MIT student Riri Williams and arrive at the university to confront her.
-The group is pursued by the FBI and then by Namor's warriors, who defeat Okoye before taking Shuri and Williams underwater to meet Namor.
+Shuri and Okoye learn from CIA agent Everett K. Ross that the scientist is MIT student Riri Williams.
+They confront her at the university before being pursued by the FBI and Namor's warriors, who defeat Okoye and take Shuri and Williams underwater to meet Namor.
 Angered by Okoye's failure to protect Shuri, Ramonda strips her of her title as general of the Dora Milaje and seeks out Nakia, who has been living in Haiti since The Blip.
-Namor shows Shuri his vibranium-rich underwater kingdom of Talokan, which he has protected for centuries from discovery by the world.
-Bitter at the surface world for enslaving the Maya, Namor proposes an alliance with Wakanda against the rest of the world but threatens to destroy Wakanda if they refuse.
-Nakia helps Shuri and Williams escape, killing a Talokanil guard in the process, and Namor retaliates with an attack against Wakanda, during which Ramonda drowns while saving Williams.
-Namor vows to return with his full army, and the citizens of Wakanda relocate to the Jabari mountains for their safety.
-Meanwhile, Ross is arrested by his ex-wife, CIA director Valentina Allegra de Fontaine, for secretly exchanging classified intelligence with the Wakandans.
+Namor shows Shuri his vibranium-rich underwater kingdom of Talokan, protected for centuries from the surface world.
+Bitter at the surface world for the slavery and genocide of his people, Namor proposes an alliance with Wakanda against the rest of the world, threatening destruction if they refuse.
+Nakia helps Shuri and Williams escape, accidentally killing two Talokanil guards.
+Namor retaliates with an attack on Wakanda, during which Ramonda drowns while saving Williams.
+Namor vows to return with his army, and Wakanda's citizens relocate to the Jabari mountains for their safety.
+Meanwhile, Ross is arrested by his ex-wife, CIA director Valentina Allegra de Fontaine, for secretly exchanging classified intelligence with Wakandans.